Invest in Nigeria

 Company Registration process has been streamlined and simplified to enhance efficiency and rapidity, with the establishment of the One-Stop Investment Centre (OSIC), located in the premises of the Nigerian Investment Promotion Commission (NIPC).
 Through the services of OSIC, companies can now be registered in a matter of days.
 However, companies which so wish can engage the services of a legal counsel to perform the registration formalities, although this may attract a substantial fee.
 The following are the main steps in the process of company registration:

-• Conduct at the Corporate Affairs Commission availability search on the proposed name of the company; once the company name is approved, a set of incorporation forms should be purchased and filled; the registration of business name can be conducted without the assistance of a legal practitioner and attracts a fee of 10,000 Naira (Ten Thousand Naira).
+- Conduct at the Corporate Affairs Commission availability search on the proposed name of the company; once the company name is approved, a set of incorporation forms should be purchased and filled; the registration of business names can be conducted without the assistance of a legal practitioner and attracts a fee of 10,000 Naira (Ten Thousand Naira).

-• Submit the completed and stamped documents with together with the corresponding permits to the CAC for verification and final approval.
+- Submit the completed and stamped documents together with the corresponding permits to the CAC for verification and final approval.

-•The Certificate of Incorporation is then issued, with the accompanying Certified True Copies of relevant documents to the investor.
-All post-registration processes are done at the Head Office of the Corporate Affairs Commission (CAC) where all files are kept in safe custody and data entered on the CAC records.
+- The Certificate of Incorporation is then issued, with the accompanying Certified True Copies of relevant documents to the investor.
+All post-registration processes are done at the Head Office of the Corporate Affairs Commission (CAC) where all files are kept in safe custody and data is entered into the CAC records.